-The academic programs of the University are organized into the College of Business; College of Education and Human Development; College of Liberal Arts; College of Public Service; College of Science, Engineering and Technology; the Division of Undergraduate Studies; the Division of Graduate Studies; and the Division of International Studies.
+The academic programs of the University are organized into the College of Business; College of Education and Human Development; College of Liberal Arts; College of Lifelong Learning; College of Public Service; College of Science, Engineering and Technology; the Division of Undergraduate Studies; the Division of Graduate Studies; and the Division of International Studies.
 Details for each graduate academic program are presented in the appropriate section of this catalog.